ayush-maddhesiya/Hackndore/frontend/readme.md

-hi this to scheck setup
+hi this to scheck set